 Single Events

-This includes feeling traumatised or distressed following an incident like an accident, assault, rape, an act of terrorism, a death, suicide, or a difficult birth experience.
+This includes feeling traumatised or distressed following an incident like an accident, assault, rape, an act of terrorism, an illness or a medical procedure, a death, suicide, or a difficult birth experience.

 Trauma & Distress in Adult Relationships / Social Contexts

-This might include being in a violent, manipulative or coercive relationship.
+This might include being in a violent, emotionally abusive, neglectful, manipulative or coercive relationship.
 Or experiencing racism or another type of hostility within your intimate relationship, or at work, school, or in life more generally.
+Coping with neurodivergence and trying to fit into a neurotypical world is also understood to be a source of ongoing social trauma.

 Trauma & Distress in Childhood

-As a child, you might have been overtly neglected or abused.
+As a child you might have been overtly neglected or abused or parented very harshly.
 Or your experience might have been more subtle.
-Maybe you didn't feel loved, weren't shown love and affection, or were parented very harshly.
-Perhaps a parent or carer disappeared from your life.
+Maybe you didn't feel loved, weren't shown love and affection.
+Perhaps a parent or carer disappeared from your life or had an addiction or mental health problems.
 As an adult, you might find yourself struggling in ways you can't make sense of.

-If you are a front-line or humanitarian worker, you might witness trauma on a regular basis.
-This can lead to something called vicarious trauma, meaning you are being traumatized by someone else's trauma.
-Or perhaps you witnessed something very distressing, like an accident or someone's death.
+If you are a front-line or humanitarian worker, or a trauma therapist, you might witness or hear about trauma on a regular basis.
+This can lead to something called secondary trauma, meaning you are being traumatized by someone else's trauma and experiencing distress and/or PTSD symptoms.
+Or perhaps you have witnessed something very distressing, like an accident or someone's death.
+Vicarious trauma is when your view of the world changes because of your exposure to trauma.

 Ongoing Trauma & Distress